-This split has come about due to in increased awareness by local councils of the importance of maintaining the urban forest and the amenity value of single trees to their surrounds.
+This split has come about due to an increased awareness by local councils of the importance of maintaining the urban forest and the amenity value of single trees to their surroundings.
 All Australian councils have a Tree Preservation Order (TPO) which outlines rules for the removal of trees.
-These rules generally include a maximum height or spread of trees what can be pruned or removed without council approval.
+These rules generally include a maximum height or spread of trees that can be pruned or removed without council approval.

 Australian Qualifications Framework for Arboriculture

-Although there are courses and it is said you should have a minimum or Certificate III in arboriculture, there is no regulation in Australia that requires a licence number to operate.
-By comparison other trades such as plumbing, electrical or building all require a licence.
+Although there are courses and it is said you should have a minimum of Certificate III in Arboriculture, there is no regulation in Australia that requires a license number to operate.
+By comparison, other trades such as plumbing, electrical, or building all require a license.

 New South Wales (NSW)

-You should always check to see if council approval is needed before you removal a tree as fines can be quite substantial.
+You should always check to see if council approval is needed before you remove a tree as fines can be quite substantial.

-Newcastle arborists could also be grouped with central coast, with a growing population and houses forever encroaching on the surrounding bushland, the demand for DA approval including trees to be taken down has seen an explosion over the past decades.
-Although not as numerous as other cities, arborist Newcastle are certainly just as highly skilled and competent.
+Newcastle arborists could also be grouped with the central coast, with a growing population and houses forever encroaching on the surrounding bushland, the demand for DA approval including trees to be taken down has seen an explosion over the past decades.
+Although not as numerous as in other cities, an arborist in Newcastle is certainly just as highly skilled and competent.

 The main hub for education for arboriculture is in Melbourne through the Holmesglen or SWTafe.
-Again you have the choice to go government or private when getting your traning.
-There are other places for Melburnians for consideration such as Arbortrim.
+Again you have the choice to go government or private when getting your training.
+There are other places for Melburnians to consider such as Arbortrim.